Found 0 - 10 results of 15 programs matching keyword "live@cern"

 Like your own two eyes, the two video cameras atop the screen are separated by a short distance.
 Both views are projected simultaneously onto the screen.

 Come play at the Exploratorium!
 Now open at Pier 15 in San Francisco.
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 In 1997, the Exploratorium opened the Phyllis C. Wattis Webcast Studio on the museum floor, linking Internet users to live museum events and to live events at remote locations.
 In this video you can explore the early days of webcasting at the Exploratorium.
-Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
+Exploratorium composer Wayne Grim used the video of the transit to create a sound composition in real time.
+As the video signal was received by Wayne's computer, a program he wrote converted the signal into a unique aural experience. http://www.waynegrim.com Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 What if we did contact another intelligent life form in the universe?
 What should we say?
 What traits best represent our humanity?
 Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
 What does it mean to find the Higgs Boson at CERN?
 Hear how this elusive particle could change our understanding of physics.
 The Exploratorium's Senior Scientist Tom Humphrey takes you around the Antiproton Decelerator, from beam pipes to antihydrogen traps.
-Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.